For some, passing the practical driving test seems like an impossible task where no matter how many times they try, they simply cannot pass.

 Mock driving tests can prove beneficial not only to establish your ability to pass the driving test, but can be an excellent confidence booster.
 Ideally choose a different driving instructor to the one that has been teaching you to drive.
 A fresh set of eyes assessing your driving may bring possible mistakes to your attention that you may have not been aware of.

 Driving examiners all undergo training and have a procedure they must follow for passing and failing driving test candidates.
 They are however permitted to use their discretion on whether certain errors made by test candidates result in a pass or failure.
 A simple mirror check that was missed may be a minor to one examiner and a failure to another.
+A questions often asked by test candidates is:

-Although you're not able to request a particular examiner, if a certain test centre is known to have strict examiners, choosing an alternative test centre may enable you to take the test with a friendlier examiner.
+Unfortunately you cannot choose your driving examiner as they’re automatically assigned to you.
+Although you’re not able to request a particular examiner, if a certain test centre is known to have strict examiners, choosing an alternative test centre may enable you to take the test with a friendlier examiner.

 If you have had many driving tests in a manual car and continuously fail, an automatic may be an option to consider.
 Although passing the driving test in a manual will prove a greater benefit than automatic, the lack of a clutch and gears will allow you to concentrate more on your driving and what’s going on round you.
 See automatic or manual, which is better for further information.